 b.
 Economic Growth and Job Opportunities

 Texas is a state where various industries, including energy, technology, and healthcare, are actively growing.
-Austin, in particular, known as 'Silicon Hills,' is experiencing rapid growth in IT and startups, attracting a large influx of young professionals.
+Austin, in particular, known as 'Silicon Hills,' has seen rapid growth in IT and startups, attracting a large influx of young professionals.
 These job opportunities are one of the key reasons many people choose Texas.

 c.
 Low Cost of Living and Tax Benefits

-The absence of state income tax in Texas is also a significant advantage.
-The low cost of living and reasonable housing prices have been very appealing to families moving in.
+Another significant advantage of Texas is the absence of state income tax.
+The low cost of living and reasonable housing prices have been particularly appealing to families moving in.
 Additionally, business-friendly tax policies have made Texas even more attractive to business professionals.

-Within Texas, there are areas where the migrant population is concentrated, with cities like the following gaining attention.
+Within Texas, there are regions where the migrant population is concentrated, with the following cities being particularly noteworthy.

 a.
 Austin

 Austin is one of the fastest-growing cities during the pandemic.
 With the development of the tech industry, it is also famous as a center for music and culture, attracting many people to move here.
-Although average housing prices have risen, they are still relatively affordable compared to other major cities.
+Although average housing prices have risen, they remain relatively affordable compared to other major cities.

 b.
 Dallas-Fort Worth

-The Dallas-Fort Worth area has developed finance, telecommunications, and IT industries, providing various job opportunities.
-Additionally, the rich cultural and entertainment facilities make it very popular among families moving in.
+The Dallas-Fort Worth area offers various job opportunities due to its developed finance, telecommunications, and IT industries.
+Additionally, the rich cultural and entertainment facilities make it popular among families moving in.

 c.
 Houston

-As the center of the energy industry, Houston is a city that many people seek due to its stable employment and diverse living infrastructure.
-The healthcare industry is also well-developed, making it particularly attractive to healthcare professionals.
+As a hub of the energy industry, Houston is a city that many people seek out due to its stable employment and diverse living infrastructure.
+The healthcare industry is also well-developed, making it particularly attractive to medical professionals.

 4. Future Outlook: Will Texas Continue to Grow?